jdeschamps/EMU-guide/uiparameter.md

 Note that these methods can throw an UnknownUIParameterException and/or an IncorrectUIParameterTypeException in case the PARAMETER_KEY is unknown or of the wrong type (therefore the method cannot return anything).

+In general, parameters will update a JComponent.
+Snippets of code are available in the [JComponent chapter](jcomponents.md) or in the next section.

 ## Examples